Patterned Dates

 3. Vertical mirror symmetry: Where flipping the number about its horizontal central line leaves it unchanged.
 The digits '1', '8' & '0' remain the same but and the other digits fail.
 E.g. '1880-01-18'.

 4. Horizontal mirror symmetry: Where flipping a number about its vertical central line leaves it unchanged.
-The digits reverse in order as in a palindrome and digits '1', '8' & '0' remain the same but and the other digits fail.
-E.g. '1080-08-01'.
+The digits reverse in order as in a palindrome, the digits '1', '8' & '0' remain the same, the digits '2' & '5' interchange and the other digits fail.
+E.g. '1580-08-21'.

 5. Ambigrams with diad (180 deg rotational) symmetry: Where rotating a number 180 deg about its centre in the plane of the page leaves it unchanged.
 The digits reverse in order as in a palindrome but '6' becomes '9', '9' becomes '6', '1', '8' & '0' stay the same and the other digits fail.
 E.g. '1060-09-01'.